seokinj/seokinj.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - aa
-  - AI Privacy/Security
+  - AI privacy
-  - Privacy Enhancing Technology
   - Malware Analysis
   - Threat Intelligence

+programming:
+  - Python, C/C++, Java, Shell scripting
 # Education to show in About widget
 education:
   courses: